nancy88199488/sally-awwards/README.md

 As a user of the web application you will be able to:

-1.Sign up and log in
+* Sign up and log in
-2.View projects submitted by other users
+* View projects submitted by other users
-3.Submit your projects
+* Submit your projects
-4.Rate a projects
+* Rate a projects
-5.Edit your profile
+* Edit your profile
+* Generate APIs
-6.Generate APIs 7.Review a projects
+* Review a projects

 ## Prerequisites